When Habit Tracking Becomes Exhausting

 Life is unpredictable, and so are our moods and energy levels.
 Design your habit-tracking system with flexibility in mind.
 Missed a jog?
 No biggie.
 Adjust your routine and hit the pavement tomorrow.
 Tomorrow is always a new day.
 The key is to adapt, not beat yourself up.

-Cue the superhero entrance music!
 One game-changer for me has been habit stacking.
 Instead of viewing each habit as a separate entity, I started linking them together.
 Get it?
-You pair a new habit with something you’re already doing!
+You pair a new habit with something you're already doing!
 Like, I always stack my morning routine by doing squats while I brush my teeth.
 Boom!
 I just stacked a habit.
-It’s like creating a chain of positive actions that flow seamlessly, saving time and mental energy.
+It's like creating a chain of positive actions that flow seamlessly, saving time and mental energy.
+But I only do this when I'm super short on time or not feeling motivated enough, you know?

 CELEBRATE SMALL WINS